 What to do if you can’t make your own coconut milk?

-Don't have access to dried (brown) coconuts where you live?
-Can't make fresh coconut milk?
-Here are some alternatives that work really well with this recipe:
+Don’t have access to dried (brown) coconuts where you live?
+Can’t make fresh coconut milk?
+Then don’t make metemgee.
+Just kidding.
+You can use some of the alternative below, but the same may not have the traditional curdled look, but will still be delish!
+Here are some alternatives that work well with this recipe:

-- Canned Coconut milk: You may use canned coconut milk, diluted with water in a 0.5:5 ratio.
-Use ½ cup of canned coconut milk (shaken well before opening) with 5 cups of water.
+- Canned Coconut milk: As a last resort you may use canned coconut milk, diluted with water in a 1:5 ratio.
+Use 1 cup of canned coconut milk (shaken well before opening) with 5 cups of water.

 How to Serve Metemgee

 Metemgee garnishes vary depending on where you live/d in Guyana.
 For instance, most Guyanese eat metemgee with fried fish and duff.
-Others have it with fried fish, duff, and boiled eggs.
-The addition of the boiled egg was introduced to me by my husband's family.
+Others have it with steamed fish, stewed fish, sautéed salt fish or other even meats like beef.
+My husband’s family adds a boiled egg to their metemgee and of course that is now an option when I serve metemgee.

 Here are some items that are traditionally served with metemgee: